-The clinical governance requirements for pharmacies are set out in paragraph 28(2)(a)(i) of Schedule 4, Part 4, of the National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 which require the pharmacy to “…produce in an approved manner, a practice leaflet containing approved particulars in respect of his pharmacy”.
+The clinical governance requirements for pharmacies, set out in paragraph 28(2)(a)(i) of Schedule 4, Part 4, of the National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, a requirement that the pharmacy contractor (P) “…produces in an approved manner, and makes available in an appropriate manner, a practice leaflet containing approved particulars in respect of P’s pharmacy premises”.

 The practice leaflet must include the following:

 Name, address and telephone number of the pharmacy;